RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/40-MAT.md

 > - <sup>a</sup> 1.
 Messiah (Hebrew) and Christ (Greek) both mean “Anointed One”
 > - <sup>b</sup> 6.
 NU omits “the king”.
 > - <sup>c</sup> 16.
 “Jesus” means “Salvation”.
 > - <sup>d</sup> 20.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>e</sup> 21.
 “Jesus” means “Salvation”.
 > - <sup>f</sup> 23.
 Isaiah 7:14